New Paychex Study Shares Insights on the Impact of the Paycheck Protection Program Flexibility Act

 - Sixty-two percent say they could afford to close and reopen if a second wave occurs, while 38% could not.

 For more data insights from this survey, visit this Paychex WORX article.
-Business owners can also access the Paychex Coronavirus (COVID-19) Help Center on paychex.com for more resources, including a Back to Business Guide, to help them manage the various impacts of COVID-19 on their business.
+Business owners can also access the Paychex Coronavirus (COVID-19) Help Center on paychex.com for more resources to help them manage the various impacts of COVID-19 on their business.